jrsinclair/mazes-presentation/presentation.md

 ## Why?

-Note: We now a helper class.
+Note: OK.
+We now have a helper class.
 And let's face it, it doesn't do much.
 So why do we bother?
 Why not just use a plain ol' JavaScript object?
 Zero code needed.

 ---

 ## ===

-Note: In the future, we may not need to build immutable helper classes like this.
-I could use immutable objects built into JavaScript.
-But for now, building a special class like this lets me do something plain objects can't.
+Note: For now, building a special class like this lets me do something plain objects can't.
 I can compare them using triple equals.
+(This may change in future, but for now we make do with what we have).

 ---